MetroLink (Dublin): Procurement

+In September 2025, a consortium of companies (Alstom, John Laing, FCC Group, Meridiam and RATP Group) announced that they would be bidding for contracts.

 Operations

 If opened as planned, MetroLink is due to operate a single line between Charlemont and Swords.
 All services are proposed to operate from Charlemont to the airport, with only some trains operating the full length of the line from Charlemont to Estuary.

 According to an initial planning report, the metro is proposed to operate for 19 hours per day, with services every 3 minutes at peak times.
 The planning report proposed a journey time to the city centre of 25 minutes from Swords and 20 minutes from Dublin Airport.
 A single-bore tunnel has been decided upon for the underground section, in order to save on the cost of a twin-bore tunnel.

 Cost

 Initially, the National Transport Authority projected that the cost of the project would be €3 billion.
 As of March 2021, the Minister for Public Expenditure and Reform Michael McGrath reportedly "warned that existing budgets may not cover" the full costs of MetroLink and related projects.
 It was estimated in July 2022 that the transport plan would cost €9.5 billion, with the most extreme figure putting it at €23 billion.
+In May 2025, the programme director for MetroLink, Sean Sweeney, indicated that the estimates given in 2021, of €7–€12 billion, were "going to change".